MaxITService/Console2Ai/readme.md

 -   Check your `aichat` configuration (`%APPDATA%\aichat\config.yaml`).
 Is the model correct?
 Is your API key valid and correctly configured (e.g., `OPENAI_API_KEY` environment variable)?
 -   Check your internet connection.

-### "No console history was captured"
+### "No history captured" or transcript error

+-   Check the transcript directory (`$Global:Console2Ai_TranscriptBaseDir`) to ensure transcripts are being created.
--   This can happen if the console buffer is empty or very short (e.g., right after `Clear-Host` or `cls`).
-The functions will still try to work with any typed user prompt.
+-   This can happen if the transcript file is not accessible or if the transcript functionality hasn't been properly initialized.
+-   Make sure the transcript directory exists and is writable.

 ## License